 The dedicated software has medical compliance functionality and can help one comply with some or all of these medical compliance standards.
 They introduce an intuitive dashboard that ensures monitoring of each client’s payment compliance and provides instant access to real-time data and reports that contain information on their compliance with federal regulations and best practices.

-The proper solution automates and streamlines scheduled appointments, cutting down paperwork, creating smooth digital workflows for critical processes, and automatically entering patient information during doctor visits.
+The proper solution automates and streamlines scheduled appointments, cuts down paperwork, creates smooth digital workflows for critical processes, and automatically enters patient information during doctor visits.
 A good example is Kareo Billing — the solution for efficient scheduling, claims management, billing, payment, revenue management, etc. Another is Cure MD which provides easy updates of a patient’s data and fosters automation of repetitive, time-consuming tasks.

 One of the most acknowledged solutions is also DrChrono which includes configurable medical forms, e-prescribing, scheduling, and more with no need to download additional modules.

 Example of claims eligibility status and appointment details in DrChrono

 Among other popular solutions for medical billing and coding are eClinicalWorks, NueMD, and CareCloud.

 - eClinicalWorks is a comprehensive EHR system with integrated billing and practice management capabilities.
 Strong in clinical functionality and population health management, but billing features may not be as advanced as dedicated solutions.
 Best suited for practices seeking a comprehensive EHR with integrated billing.